M-o-a-T/moat-kv/docs/source/model.rst

    With ``NotGiven`` you can simply test ``value is`` (or ``is not``) ``NotGiven``.

-.. automodule:: distkv.runner
+.. automodule:: moat.kv.runner
    :members:

-.. automodule:: distkv.actor
+.. automodule:: moat.kv.actor
    :members: